Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities

 Before presenting the proof we proceed with some remarks.
-The theorem in particular implies the following alternative: either the straight motion can be stabilized by increasing $\eps_\w$ for all $\eps_\psi\geq 0$ or none, except in the case of a bounded stability region.
-In all cases, the possibility to stabilize is determined by the case $\eps_\psi=0$ alone.
-Specifically, in the case $-\cA/\cB < \xTs < -\ctA/\ctB$, which occurs in the HTC, if the longitudinal location of the thruster of the vessel, $x_T$, is too far from the aft, i.e., near the fore, then the straight motion cannot be stabilized by the P-control \eqref{Pcontrol}.
-On the other hand, in the case $-\ctA/\ctB < \xTs < -\cA/\cB$, stabilizing is easier the closer the thruster is to the aft, though we do not know whether this case can be realized in an actual ship.
+The theorem in particular implies the following alternative: either the straight motion can be stabilized by increasing $\eps_\w$ for all $\eps_\psi\geq 0$ or none, except in the case of a bounded stability region{\black; cf.\ Fig~\ref{sketch_xT2}}.
+In all cases, the possibility to stabilize is determined by the case $\eps_\psi=0$ alone. {\black The theorem implies that, given the signs in \eqref{e:signcond}, any sufficiently large $x_T$ makes it impossible to stabilize the straight motion by the P-control \eqref{Pcontrol}.
+But a necessary condition for this lack of controllability to be physically meaningful is $\xTs<1/2$ or $x_{T_{1}}<1/2$.} {\black Specifically, for the HTC values, we have $x_{T_{2}} < \xTs < x_{T_{1}}$ with $\xTs\approx 0.17$; cf.\ Fig.~\ref{sketch_xT2}.} {\black The decisive thresholds $x_{T_{1}}$ and $x_{T_{2}}$ have the surprisingly simple expressions $m_{rv}/(m+m_{vv})$ and $N_\beta/Y_\beta$, respectively, which depend purely on non-dimensional mass and hyodrodynamic coefficients of the hull.}